 As for my third internship, it was as a research assistant for the dean of the AUB Business School.
 He had taught me the values of teamwork, honest open communication, cooperation, and all the other attributes that helped me become a better team player as well as helped form the leader in me.

-Joining the dealership with a background of advertising agencies knowledge and know-how really allowed me to interact easier with the agency that was handling the brands.
+Joining the dealership with a background in advertising, agencies knowledge and know-how really allowed me to interact easier with the agency that was handling the brands.
 It made communication much more open, as I wasn't totally new to the field.
 Technical terms, media plans, and all other aspects of the job were easy to relate to and to handle due to my internships.
 No regrets, no do-over required, and I would do everything again the same way I did it the first time.
-My advice to those who did not graduate yet or to fresh-grads, do not underestimate the power of internships and what they have to offer you, whether on a career level (skills, techniques, ...) or on a personal level by building your character up!
+My advice to those who did not graduate yet or to fresh grads is: do not underestimate the power of internships and what they have to offer you, whether on a career level (skills, techniques, ...) or on a personal level by building your character up!

 Munish Kumar Choudhary